Military Time Converter

 25/60 = 0.41666... ≈ 0.42

 So the time for your payroll would be 8.42.
+You can check it with the military time calculator.
 Next time you need to find the military time minutes, choose the easiest and quickest method for yourself:

 How to tell military time?
 How to read hours and minutes?